melisa1026/McgillCodeJam/README.md

 As a result, things such as scam tenants could be easily avoided.

+## Languages Used

+### WPF

+We used WPF, a C# markup language, to create and design the UI

+### SQL

-We used WPF, a c# markup language to create the UI, and set up a database to store user information.
+We used SQL and created a database to store user information